amw/mongoid_enum/README.md

 3. I do not raise exception when invalid value is assigned.
 Instead document fails validation.
 Assigned invalid value is remembered and can be corrected in forms.
+   Exception will still be raised if you try to save invalid label by skipping validation (`save validate: false`).
+That's because the document does not know how to convert invalid enum option to database value.

 # Credits